-Lab4Living is a trans-disciplinary research group at Sheffield Hallam University based on a collaborative community of researchers in design, healthcare and creative practice.
+Lab4Living is an interdisciplinary research group at Sheffield Hallam University based on a collaborative community of researchers in design, healthcare and creative practice.

 The research team brings expertise from allied health and nursing, product design and packaging, fine art, visual communication, performance, media and the humanities.
 At the centre of this work is a core management group and team of research assistants and associates who work with other experts within and beyond the University, and our wider community of partners.